davatorium/rofi/README.md

  * Local configuration.
 Normally, depending on XDG, in `~/.local/rofi/config`.
 This uses the Xresources format.
  * Xresources: A method of storing key values in the Xserver.
 See [here](https://en.wikipedia.org/wiki/X_resources) for more information.
-   This is the recommended way of configuring **Rofi**.
-Remember to load your changes with `xrdb -load ~/.Xresources`
  * Commandline options: Arguments passed to **Rofi**.

 The Xresources options and the commandline options are aliased.
-So to set option X you would set:
+To define option X set:

     rofi.X: value

-In the Xresources file, and to (override) this via the commandline you would pass the same key prefixed with a '-':
+In the Xresources file.
+To set/override this from commandline pass the same key prefixed with '-':

     rofi -X value